-The course was initially approved by a University Validation Panel.
-University Panels normally include internal peers from the University, academic(s) from another university. a representative from industry and a Student Advisor.
+The course was initially approved by a University Validation Panel in 2018.
+The panel included internal peers from the University, academic(s) from another university and a representative from industry.
+This helps to ensure the comparability of the course to those offered in other universities and the relevance to employers.

 The course is also monitored each year by the College to ensure it is running effectively and that issues which might affect the student experience have been appropriately addressed.
-Staff will consider evidence about the course, including the evidence of student surveys, student progression and achievement and reports from external examiners, in order to evaluate the effectiveness of the course and make changes where necessary.
+Staff will consider evidence about the course, including evidence of student achievement, reports from external examiners in order to evaluate the effectiveness of the course.

 A Course revalidation takes place periodically to ensure that the curriculum is up-to-date and that the skills gained on the course continue to be relevant to employers.
-Students meet with revalidation panels to provide feedback on their experiences.
+Students meet with Revalidation panels to provide feedback on their experiences.
 Student feedback from previous years is also part of the evidence used to assess how the course has been running.